deckgo/deckdeckgo/docs/docs/edit/app-edit-reveal/app-edit-reveal.md

 ## Examples for list

-Likewise, the component could be use as a child of a `slot` you would pass to a slide or could also be use as `slot` value, as you wish.
+Likewise, the component could be used as a child of a `slot` you would pass to a slide or could also be use as `slot` value, as you wish.

 ```
 <deckgo-deck>